Steps to Completing a Writing Assignment (Story or Book)

-Check out these consultants, communicators and colleagues:
+Check out these authors and coaches

 Stacy Hawkins Adams :: Stacy is a prolific writer, whose works include both fiction and nonfiction books and contributions to several anthologies.
 She recently released “Lead Me Home.”